martintrojer/martintrojer.github.com/content/post/2014-03-09-working-with-coreasync-exceptions-in-go-blocks.md

               (log/error "error getting data"))))
 ```

-If you're interested in how some Go examples convert to core.async check out [this repo](https://github.com/martintrojer/go-tutorials-core-async).
+If you're interested in how some Go examples convert to core.async, check out [this repo](https://github.com/martintrojer/go-tutorials-core-async).